electron/electron/docs/api/web-contents.md

 ### `webContents.getUserAgent()`

-Returns a `String` represents the user agent for this page.
+Returns a `String` representing the user agent for this page.

 ### `webContents.insertCSS(css)`

 * `css` String

-Injects CSS into this page.
+Injects CSS into the current web page.

 ### `webContents.executeJavaScript(code[, userGesture])`